iGoogIe/tango/README.md

 # Tango POC

+### Tango Ansible Project

-Provides a way to interact with Tango’s Sandbox API via Ansible (leveraging Python Action Plugins)
+This was initially written to learn Tango’s RaaS API.
+It provides a way to interact with Tango’s Sandbox API via Ansible (leveraging Python Action Plugins)

 ### Tango Documentation